 Whether you have health insurance or not, you can save money on your monthly prescriptions using apps such as GoodRX.

 For example, my mom has health insurance but still asks the pharmacy to run her GoodRx card to see if it’s cheaper to pay out of pocket.
 She saved over $300 off one prescription!
 This is a super simple way to save money every month.

 If your phone plan is hitting your wallet hard, it’s time to switch.
 Shop around and see what promotions companies are offering.
 Changing companies can result in big monthly savings!

-23. Price compare when shopping
+23. Compare prices when shopping

 Thanks to smartphones, it’s easier than ever to compare prices when shopping, especially if you’re shopping online.
 Rather than hitting that buy-it-now button, check around for the best deal to save big bucks.

 Be sure to do this for traditional shopping, too, especially for larger purchases.
 Simply checking different stores can lead to huge savings.

 Have you ever heard you shouldn’t go shopping when you’re hungry?
 Well, the same goes for shopping without a list because it's too easy to impulse shop when you don’t have a list to stick to, and that can lead to overspending.

 If you’re like me, you also forget key ingredients to your recipes and end up with half of what you need.
 Make a shopping list can have a huge impact when it comes to how to save money every month.